 Knowing which products are available and hearing how those products have helped (or have not helped) others with their condition is valuable in a patient’s journey.
 Product feedback is also invaluable for health professionals as it can be seen as real world evidence.

 Cannabis doesn’t work for everyone and understanding the difference between products and their effects/side-effects is critical.

 We believe that having one place for patients to read and submit medical cannabis product reviews is vital for the growth of a collective patient community, patient knowledge, prescriber knowledge and the industry overall.

 If you’d like to provide product feedback, please visit Catalyst.

 Thanks for taking the time to help your fellow patients by submitting your reviews.

 Why do medical cannabis product reviews matter?

-There are almost 20,000 active medical cannabis patients in Australia and this number is growing rapidly.
-Experts estimate that we’ll have reached 60,000 script TGA approvals by the end of 2020.
+There are over 100,000 active medical cannabis patients in Australia and this number is growing rapidly.
 While GPs and regulatory bodies are still learning about how to treat medical cannabis, the broader cannabis community has their own perception.
 There are pros and cons to each, however, what everyone can agree on is that cannabis is not your traditional pharmacological medication.

 There are four main reasons why a medical cannabis product review page is valuable for the community:

-- Cannabis product reviews help doctors and patients understand which products are working best for certain medical conditions.
+- Cannabis product feedback helps doctors and patients understand which products are working best for certain medical conditions.